Charlotte Tilbury Dark Spot Correcting Radiance Recovery Serum

 The term 'fragrance' is not regulated in many countries.
 In many cases, it is up to the brand to define this term.
 For instance, many brands choose to label themselves as "fragrance-free" because they are not using synthetic fragrances.
 However, their products may still contain ingredients such as essential oils that are considered a fragrance.

-Learn more about Citrus Aurantium Dulcis Peel OilSweet orange peel oil is created by cold-pressing the sweet orange's peel until the oil is released.
+Learn more about Citrus Aurantium Dulcis Peel OilSweet orange peel oil is made by cold-pressing the peel of a sweet orange to squeeze out its naturally fragrant oil.
+In skincare, it's mostly used to give products a fresh, citrusy scent.

-Learn more about Citrus Sinensis Peel Oil ExpressedCitrus Aurantium Bergamia Peel Oil is the volatile oil obtained from the peel of the bergamot orange.
+Learn more about Citrus Sinensis Peel Oil ExpressedCitrus Aurantium Bergamia Peel Oil is oil obtained from the peel of the bergamot orange.
+It is used to add a "fresh" and "fruity" scent to cosmetics.

 Learn more about Pogostemon Cablin Leaf OilGeraniol is used to add fragrance/parfum to a product.
 It is the main component of citronellol.
 It is a monoterpenoid and an alcohol.